Shiva-prakash-perumal/influur-viral-agent-demo/README.md

 This repo shows how to go from:

-- raw creator and post performance data →
+- raw creator and post-performance data
-- dbt models that compute a **virality score** and serving mart →
+- dbt models that compute a **virality score** and serving mart
-- an **embeddings-based lookalike store** →
+- an **embeddings-based lookalike store**
 - a small **FastAPI service** that can:
   - plan a campaign under a budget
   - return lookalike influencers by content style